wvteijlingen/localeasy/README.md

 The project configuration file (localeasy.json) contains several keys that need to be configured:

+- `authentication`: Set to `public` if you have a public viewable link for your sheet.
+Otherwise set to `user`.
 - `sheetID`: The ID of the Google Sheet that contains the translations.
 You can find this in the URL of the spreadsheet.
-- `sheetName`: The name of the sheet that contains your translations.
-You can find this in the small "tabs" on the bottom of your spreadsheet.
+- `sheetTab`: If authentication is `public`, this is the `gid` of the tab on your sheet.
+You can find this at the end of the URL of the spreadsheet.
+If authentication is `user`, this is the name of the tab on your sheet.
 - `platform`: The platform of your project.
 Either `android` or `ios`.
 - `locales`: An object containing all locales that you want to support.
 The keys of this object correspond to colum headers in your spreadsheet.
 The values correspond to the filepaths where the files should be generated.